Overview of Last Will and Testament Washington DC

 The testator must also have testamentary capacity, meaning they understand the nature and consequences of their actions.

 Furthermore, a will can be challenged if it is found to have been created under duress or undue influence.
+This is why it is crucial to seek the assistance of an experienced estate planning attorney when drafting your will.

 Need Help?
 Contact Kevin C. Martin, Attorney at Law, PLLC, Today!